petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

   - Software engineering
 ---

-One of the initial visions for computational reproducibility dates back to the early 90s, where
+One of the first visions for computational reproducibility dates back to the early 90s, where
 [Claerbout and Karrenbach](https://doi.org/10.1190/1.1822162)
 hoped researchers would be able to